roeger/icaps25.github.io/content/home/index.md

 - A summer school.

-The following video has been prepared by the Program Committee to walk interested parties through the major changes in the organization of the conference with respect to previous editions
+The following video has been prepared by the Program Committee to walk interested parties through the major changes in the organisation of the conference with respect to previous editions

 <div align="center">
  <iframe width="560" height="315" src="https://www.youtube.com/embed/4H9QyvOapek?si=3O7uiKJf5nylDLgn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>